Geology of the Pearl River Delta: Geomorphology

 The Pearl River Delta, typically flat and low-lying, has a maximum elevation of 10 meters above sea level, a characteristic feature of deltaic formations.
-The delta's formation is largely attributed to the deposition of sediment transported by its three main sub-rivers: the East River, the North River, and Xi Jiang, which collectively flow into the Pearl River Estuary.
+The delta's formation is largely attributed to the deposition of sediment transported by its three main sub-rivers: the East River, the North River, and the Xi Jiang, which collectively flow into the Pearl River Estuary.
 Despite its predominantly low relief, the delta plain, which spans approximately 9750 km², is interspersed with over 160 islands in varied forms such as hills and monadnocks, with elevations ranging from 100 to 300 meters.
 These rocky islands comprise about one fifth of the delta's total area (~2000 km²).
-This unique geomorphological feature is the result of a combination of fault block activities and diverse bedrock.
+This unique geomorphological feature results from a combination of fault-block activity and diverse bedrock.